golemfactory/golem-architecture/gaps/gap-16_golem_compose/gap-16_golem_compose.md

         - run:
             args: ["/bin/bash", "-c", "cd /webapp && python app.py --db-address ${services.db-service.network_node.ip} --db-port 4001 run > /webapp/out 2> /webapp/err &" ]
 ```

+Notes:
+- The descriptor YAML has an **open format**, ie. it must follow YAML schema definition for defined elements, but may include other elements not covered by schema.
+In other words, the YAML parser must follow a "tolerant reader" pattern.
+- Once the format of the descriptor YAML is finalized, its schema can be published to https://www.schemastore.org/json/.
+This way, the YAML language server will provide support for schema validation and completion in IDEs and editors.

 ## Golem Application Object Model - Implementation Features